CoSMoSoftware/libwebrtc-AV1/SFU-system/peerconnection_loopback_server/readme.md

 The loopback server is provided in this directory as a docker in the file `Dockerfile`.

-Installation and running of the loopback server requires access to the following github repositories:
-- public repository `CoSMoSoftware/media-server-node`
-- private repository  `CoSMoSoftware/POC-medooze-multiopus-loopback-web-app`

-To get access to these repositories during installation of the docker file, you need:
-1. SSH key associated with your github account
-2. Finger print of github must be in your file `~/.ssh/lnown_hosts`

 ## Run Dockerfile

-Note: On Windows, use a Powershell command line terminal.

-    // Move to directory where you put file “Dockerfile”
+    // Move to directory where you put file “Dockerfile” docker build . -t medooze-server
-    // Copy github SSH keys (assuming they are stored in files named id_rsa) cp ~/.ssh/id_rsa .
-    cp ~/.ssh/id_rsa.pub .
-    cp ~/.ssh/known_hosts .
-    docker build . -t medooze-server

 On Windows or Mac: